Festivals of Cebu: Katunggan

 This is the sea festival of Tudela.
 It is in honor of the Immaculate Conception.
 The name of the festival is derived from the word Katunggan which is a collective term for Tungog which means "Mangroves".
 It is a celebration of thanksgiving for the Mangrove Forests of the town, which, not only provide shelter and nurseries for fish and other marine life, but also serve as a natural protection of the town against tides and weather.
 It is celebrated on the first two weeks of June.

 Que Alegre

 This is the town fiesta of Alegria.
-It is in honor of St. Francis Xavier.
+It is in honor of St. Francis Xavier and St. Joseph the Worker.
 It replaced the Kawayan Festival as the Alegria's official town fiesta.
 The festival's name Que Alegre is a Spanish phrase meaning "How Joyful" and is meant to represent the joyful nature of Alegria.
 It is a celebration of thanksgiving for the abundance of graces from God bestowed upon Alegria, such as bamboo, smiling faces and family and friendships that last a lifetime.
 It is celebrated annually on December 2–3.